tbensky/PhysicsLabs/README.md

 * See the `Data` folder for counts vs. channels for increasing runs times of the experiment.
 The big number in the file name is the number of seconds the acquisition was running for.

 * Do a curve fit to determine the Muon lifetime.
-Ignore the first 100 channels or so, which are due to some ill-formed pre-amp pulses causing the TAC to trigger all within the same pulse.
+Ignore the first 100 channels or so, which are due to some ill-formed pre-amp pulses causing the TAC to trigger on a single pulse.

 ### Resources